 Dementia develops in about one third of patients, usually late in Parkinson disease.
 Early predictors of its development are visuospatial impairment (eg, getting lost while driving) and decreased verbal fluency.

 Sleep disorders are common.
 Insomnia may result from nocturia or from the inability to turn in bed.
 Sleep deprivation may exacerbate depression and cognitive impairment and contribute to excessive daytime sleepiness.
 Rapid eye movement (REM) sleep behavior disorder Rapid eye movement (REM) sleep behavior disorder Parasomnias are undesirable behaviors that occur during entry into sleep, during sleep, or during arousal from sleep.
 Diagnosis is clinical.
 Treatment may include drugs and psychotherapy.
-(See... read more may develop; in this disorder, verbalization and often aggressive movements occur during REM sleep because the paralysis that normally occurs during REM sleep is absent.
+(See... read more may develop; in this disorder, verbalization and uncontrollable, possibly violent limb movements occur during REM sleep because the paralysis that normally occurs during REM sleep is absent.
 REM sleep behavior disorder Rapid eye movement (REM) sleep behavior disorder Parasomnias are undesirable behaviors that occur during entry into sleep, during sleep, or during arousal from sleep.
 Diagnosis is clinical.
 Treatment may include drugs and psychotherapy.
-(See... read more is a synucleinopathy that can precede or increase the risk of developing Parkinson disease, multiple system atrophy Multiple System Atrophy (MSA) Multiple system atrophy is a relentlessly progressive neurodegenerative disorder causing pyramidal, cerebellar, and autonomic dysfunction.
+(See... read more is often accompanied by early neurodegenerative signs that occur primarily in patients with alpha-synucleinopathies, which can precede and/or increase the risk of developing Parkinson disease, multiple system atrophy Multiple System Atrophy (MSA) Multiple system atrophy is a relentlessly progressive neurodegenerative disorder causing pyramidal, cerebellar, and autonomic dysfunction.
 It includes 3 disorders previously thought to be distinct... read more , or dementia with Lewy bodies Dementia with Lewy Bodies and Parkinson Disease Dementia Lewy body dementia includes clinically diagnosed dementia with Lewy bodies and Parkinson disease dementia.
 Dementia with Lewy bodies is chronic cognitive deterioration characterized by cellular... read more .

 Neurologic symptoms unrelated to parkinsonism commonly develop because synucleinopathy occurs in other areas of the central, peripheral, and autonomic nervous systems.
 The following are examples: